Tofts History, Family Crest & Coats of Arms

-Potteries, eponym of the Toft Style, his work can still be seen in various...
-Another 32 words (2 lines of text) are included under the topic Early Tofts Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Tofts Notables in all our PDF Extended History products and printed products wherever possible.

 - Chris M. N. Tofts (b.
 1964), English computer scientist, a scientist at Hewlett-Packard (1999-2008), Fellow of the British Computer Society and Fellow of the Institute of Mathematics and its Application

 - Catherine Tofts (d.
 1756), or Katherine Tofts, the first English singer who sang Italian opera in England, inspiration of a Jonathon Swift poem in which he exalts her beauty

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)